agilebits/onepassword-app-extension/README.md

 #### 2. Set the 1Password Button's Action

-Wire up your 1Password Button to call the the button to an IBAction similar to this:
+Wire up your 1Password Button to call an IBAction similar to this:

 ```objective-c
 - (IBAction)findLoginFrom1Password:(id)sender {